MSR Twin Sisters Review

 The Twin Sisters is the largest and most spacious two-person pyramid shelter we've tested.
 It provides two people tons of space to spread out and to store gear.
-The increased width compared to other 2 person mids tested is particularly useful in strong winds that blow the sidewalls in.
-With smaller shelters this reduces the amount of usable space to a tiny area that's not particularly comfortable.
+The increased width compared to other two-person mids tested is particularly useful in strong winds that blow in the sidewalls.
+With smaller shelters, this reduces the amount of usable space to a tiny area that's not particularly comfortable.
 But the larger space in the Twin Sisters lets you be comfortable even in high winds.
 We spent a few nights in the Twin Sisters on 25" sleeping pads and were able to keep our sleeping bags dry in the rain; this isn't possible with many other mids.
 The shelter is long enough for six-foot tall people to sleep comfortably and store backpacks at one end.
-Two doors make it easier to enter and exit and each door flap can be rolled aside to create a large entrance.
+Two doors make it easier to enter, and exit, and each door flap can be rolled aside to create a large entrance.
 Luxurious!

-The Twin Sisters uses a reasonably burly 30 denier ripstop nylon that's coated with silicone on the outside and polyurethane on the inside.
-The seams are taped in the factory, which is convenient.
-A full silnylon fabric would likely be stronger and more durable, and would increase cost.
+The Twin Sisters uses a reasonably strong 30 denier ripstop nylon that's coated with silicone on the outside and polyurethane on the inside.
+The seams come taped from the factory, which is convenient.
+A full silnylon fabric would likely be stronger and more durable, and would increase the cost.

 The Twin Sisters has adjustable ground level tieouts!
-This is an excellent feature that's missing on the Black Diamond Beta Light, GoLite Shangri-La 2, and Rab Element 2.
-We found that these significantly increase ease of pitching and make it easier to adjust the fly tension without getting out of the tent (just reach a hand out from underneath if the snow skirt isn't buried).
+This detail is an excellent feature that's missing on the Black Diamond Beta Light, GoLite Shangri-La 2, and Rab Element 2.
+We found that these significantly increase ease of pitching and make it easier to adjust the fly tension without getting out of the tent (reach a hand out from underneath if the snow skirt isn't buried).